Velocidex/velociraptor-docs/content/docs/clients/monitoring/_index.md

 2. Selective and targeted queries.
 These artifacts contain refined detection and enrichment logic within the VQL query itself such that only high value events are actually forwarded.
-These more targeted queries send fewer rows, but each event is expecte to have significant value, especially if it represents a detection.
+These more targeted queries send fewer rows, but each event is expected to have significant value, especially if it represents a detection.

 In either case, the Velociraptor server does not do anything with the